EXEMPLAR

 Why Exemplar

-Agents without memory re-discover the same org chart, on-call rotation, and blast radius on every session—burning tokens and risking wrong targets.
+Agents without memory re-ask the same preferences and standing instructions every session—burning tokens and frustrating operators.

 What Exemplar delivers

-Session-spanning recall so assistants in Cursor, Claude, and the console reason over one consistent picture of production.
+Session-spanning recall so assistants in Cursor, Claude, and the console keep standing context without re-prompting.

 How teams use it